Last Revised: December 19, 2022

-It is the policy of the University of Pennsylvania in coordination with the Office of the Environmental Health and Radiation Safety to provide employees with a safe and healthful working environment.
-This is accomplished by utilizing facilities and equipment that have all feasible safeguards incorporated into their design.
+It is the policy of the University of Pennsylvania in coordination with the Office of the Environmental Health and Radiation Safety (EHRS) to provide employees with a safe and healthful working environment.
+This objective is accomplished by utilizing facilities and equipment that have all feasible safeguards incorporated into their design.
 When effective engineering controls are not feasible, or when they are being initiated, administrative controls will be used, followed by the use of personal protective equipment (PPE).

-- Where engineering controls are not feasible, administrative controls and/or the use of hearing protective devices will be employed.
+- Where engineering controls are not feasible, administrative controls and/or the use of hearing protective devices (HPDs) will be employed.

-When the sound levels listed below are exceeded, reasonable administrative or engineering controls will be instituted.
-If the controls fail to reduce the noise exposure to within those listed below, hearing protection will be provided and used to reduce the sound levels to an acceptable level.
+When the Penn Action Levels listed below are exceeded, reasonable administrative or engineering controls will be instituted.
+If the controls fail to reduce the noise exposure to levels below the limits listed below, hearing protection will be provided and used to reduce the sound levels to an acceptable level.

 The Office of Environmental Health and Radiation Safety (EHRS)